Extra 1 ~ A Day in the Museum

 “Oh, right… sorry…”

 “Don’t worry, Kira,” she giggles again.
-“Anyway, becoming a cyborg is the ultimate option…”
+“Anyways, becoming a cyborg is the ultimate option…”

 “No…” She negates.
 “He was a veteran soldier from the so-called Elite Cyborg Task Force.”